Can I Use HSA or FSA Funds for Recovery Equipment?

 Infrared Saunas and Cold Plunge Tubs — Eligible With the Right LMN

 Infrared saunas are listed on FSAStore as “potentially eligible with a Letter of Medical Necessity.”
 The clinical evidence for heat therapy in specific conditions is strong.
-A 2023 randomized controlled trial (Langhorst et al., Journal of Clinical Medicine) found water-filtered infrared-A whole-body hyperthermia reduced fibromyalgia pain scores by 30.7% versus 9.5% for a sham control, sustained at 30-week follow-up.
-(Note: this was a clinical device; your LMN should focus on your physician’s recommendation for your condition, not the device type.)The strongest conditions for an infrared sauna LMN: fibromyalgia, rheumatoid arthritis, chronic low back pain, and Raynaud’s syndrome.
-Browse our infrared sauna collection for options across all sizes.
+A 2023 randomized controlled trial (Langhorst et al., Journal of Clinical Medicine) found water-filtered infrared-A whole-body hyperthermia reduced fibromyalgia pain scores by 30.7% versus 9.5% for a sham control.
+(That was a clinical device; your LMN should focus on your physician’s recommendation, not the device type.)
+Strongest conditions for an infrared sauna LMN: fibromyalgia, rheumatoid arthritis, chronic low back pain, Raynaud’s syndrome.
+Browse our infrared sauna collection.

 Massage Chairs, Red Light Therapy, and Hyperbaric Chambers